danieldiamond/gitlab-analytics/transform/snowflake-dbt/tests/README.md

 ## Custom Data Tests

+### Test: Current Departments and Divisions

+This test makes sure that there are no current employees who don't have a division or department.
+The test output is the row for the employee doesn't have a department or division.
+If this test fails, ping the People Operations team with the employee's name.
+You will need to temporarily filter out the problematic candidate while it is resolved upstream.

 ### Test: no_missing_location_factors

 This test makes sure that new hires have a location factor no later than 7 days after their start date.
 It is checking to make sure that for all active employees (`AND termination_date IS NULL`) within 7 days of their start date (`AND CURRENT_DATE > dateadd('days', 7, hire_date)`) have a `hire_location_factor` (the location factor on their hire date).
 When this is not the case, we need to alert the People Operations Analyst with the employee number.